ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 Subsequent offences on minor assessments, and ALL suspected academic misconduct on formative assessments (e.g. quizzes, exams, assessments worth more than 5%), will be reported to the Faculty of Science as a possible breach of the [Student Academic Integrity Policy](https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=193\&s=https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/Academic.aspx) following the usual process.

-## Appropriate Collaboration
+### Appropriate Collaboration

-### General

 Appropriate collaboration follows the [CS course policy](https://www.ualberta.ca/computing-science/resources/policy-information/department-course-policies.html).
-See the above table under [Grade Evaluation](#grade-evaluation).

 Students need to be able to recognize when they’ve crossed the line between appropriate collaboration and inappropriate collaboration.
 If students are unsure, they need to ask the instructors to clarify what’s allowed and what’s not allowed.

+Students are not permitted to copy solutions on homework assignments.
 Here are some tips to avoid copying on assessments:

 1. Do not write down something that you cannot explain to your instructor.
 2. When you are helping other students, avoid showing them your work directly.
 Instead, explain your solution verbally.
 Allowing your work to be copied is also considered inappropriate collaboration.